-Licensed members of the American Institute of Certified Public Accountants (AICPA) should be familiar with the topic of continuing professional education, as it is a requirement for license renewal with the organization.
-Continuing professional education with the AICPA helps ensure CPAs are keeping their abilities on-par with the high demands of the industry, also serving to update them on any important changes.
-However, since each state and territory is regulated by a Board of Accountancy, there is often variance in the CPE requirements from one location to another, and if licensees aren’t careful to know the state requirements, it can frustrate the license renewal process.
+Licensed members of the AICP should be familiar with the topic of CPE.
+Particularly as it is a requirement for license renewal with the organization.
+CPE ultimately helps ensure CPAs keep their abilities on-par with the high demands of the industry.
+But it also serves to update them on any important changes.
+However, Boards of Accountancy regulate each state and territory.
+Consequently, there is often variance in the CPE requirements from one location to another.
+In effect, Indiana CPA CPE requirements aren’t the same as those of other states.
+So, if licensees aren’t careful to know the state requirements, it can frustrate the license renewal process.

-Members of the American Institute of Certified Public Accountants (AICPA) who live in Indiana must renew their license every three years and complete a minimum of 20 hours of continuing professional education per annum, with 120 hours necessary over the course of the recertification period.
-The chart below details the limitations and deadlines for Indiana licensees.
+AICPA members in Indiana must renew their license every three years.
+Each year, they have to complete a minimum of 20 hours of CPE hours.
+And a full 120 hours are also necessary over the course of the renewal period.
+The chart below further details the limitations and deadlines for Indiana licensees.

 |License Renewal Date||CPE Reporting Period||Total CPE Hours||Self-Study Credit Limitations|